kloudtek/mule-elogging/README.md

 Also the logger itself isn't available as a scope, which makes it harder to properly record responses in error scenarios

+Additionally this connector is designed to never cause the flow to fail, unlike json-logger which can cause various problems.

 ## The solution

 This framework is designed to solve all those issues (and more) by providing the following capabilities: